 - This is done when owners are not occupying it

-- HOA gets compensated with percentage of the revenues collected by rent
+- HOA gets compensated with a percentage of the revenues collected by rent

-- Condotels can be used a primary residences, second homes, or rentals
+Condotels can be used as a primary residences, second homes, or rentals.

 Do All Lenders Require The Same Non-Warrantable And Condotel Mortgage Loans Reserve Requirements